Kedleston Hall: Exterior

 The four Corinthian columns are topped by classical statues.
 This whole centre section of the facade is crowned by a low dome visible only from a distance.
 Flanking the central section are two identical wings on three floors, each three windows wide, the windows of the first-floor piano nobile being the tallest.
 Adam's design for this facade contains huge "movement" and has a delicate almost fragile quality.

 Interior

 The neoclassical interior of the house was designed by Adam to be no less impressive than the exterior.

+Hall

-Entering the house through the great north portico on the piano nobile, one is confronted by the marble hall designed to suggest the open courtyard or atrium of a Roman villa.
+Entering the house through the great north portico on the piano nobile, one is confronted by the marble hall.
+Nikolaus Pevsner describes this as one of the most magnificent apartments of the 18th century in England.
+It measures 67 ft by 37 ft in plan and is 40 ft high.

-Twenty fluted alabaster columns with Corinthian capitals support the heavily decorated, high-coved cornice.
-Niches in the walls contain classical statuary; above the niches are grisaille panels.
+Twenty fluted pink Nottingham alabaster columns with Corinthian capitals support the heavily decorated, high-coved cornice.
+Niches in the walls contain casts of classical statuary by Matthew Brettingham the Younger and others; above the niches are grisaille panels of Homeric subjects inspired by Palladio's illustration of the Temple of Mars.
+The stucco in the ceiling was created by Joseph Rose in the 1770s.

 The floor is of inlaid Italian marble.
-Matthew Paine's original designs for this room intended for it to be lit by conventional windows at the northern end, but Adam, warming to the Roman theme, did away with the distracting windows and lit the whole from the roof through innovative glass skylight.
+Matthew Paine's original designs for this room intended for it to be lit by conventional windows at the northern end, but Adam, warming to the Roman theme, did away with the distracting windows and lit the whole from the roof through an innovative glass skylight.

+The overmantels to the fireplaces are by Rose with firebaskets by Adam.

+At Kedleston, the hall symbolises the atrium of the Roman villa and the adjoining saloon the vestibulum.